maduhu/Documentation/ILP/Clearing Architecture.md

 ### Crypto-Conditions
 [Crypto-Conditions]: #crypto-conditions

 Crypto-Conditions are a message type used in the Interledger Protocol to provide irrefutable proof that an event has occurred.
-The Crypto-Conditions specification defines two categories of message, _conditions_ and _fulfillments_.
+The Crypto-Conditions specification defines two categories of message, _conditions_ and _fulfilments_.
 A condition describes a message that will tell you an event has occurred, without giving you enough information to create the message directly.
 A fulfillment is that message: it tells you an event has occurred, and matches the parameters described in the condition.
-Generally, a condition is a cryptographic hash of some data from one or more fulfillments.
+Generally, a condition is a cryptographic hash of some data from one or more fulfilments.

 There are many types of Crypto-Conditions, but the Simple Payment Services Protocol (SPSP) only uses the PREIMAGE-SHA-256 type of Crypto-Condition.